December 28, 2017

 Upgrading software is a necessary tax on using technology.
 It takes time and requires planning, but it has benefits too– not just new features that make your applications faster, more reliable, and easier to develop, but security enhancements that address the vulnerabilities constantly being discovered.
 And so when a business does not update the version of their programming language used on their website since March of 2014 (and shows this information publicly), it exposes them to an bevy of potential lines of attack.

 Insecure configurations, like those found on these vendors and more, appear to be minor or even inconsequential in isolation, but these are the building blocks that add up to the epidemic of breaches we read about every day.
 Gaining visibility into your own properties can allow you to start remediating your risk factors and lower your likelihood of being breached.
 Having that same visibility for your third party vendors, like these contractors, is equally imperative.
 This information can be used to make buying decisions between vendors, but really it should be used to raise the bar for all businesses.
 Every business has some private data, and insecure digital surfaces should not be acceptable for anyone.
-By holding ourselves and each other accountable for lowering cyber risk, we can build a resilient digital society.
+By holding ourselves and each other accountable for lowering cyber risk, we can build a cyber resilient digital society.

 *The riskiest vendors were selected by gathering the top 100 US government contractors and then looking at those with lowest overall CSTAR scores.
 These are, by definition, the vendors with the most insecure configurations.
 This report uses those findings to select and explore exemplars of doing it wrong.